-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,087,500 additional shares of our common stock at the public offering price less the underwriting discount.
-The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of our common stock at the public offering price less the underwriting discount.
+The underwriters may exercise the option solely for the purpose of covering overallotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.

-We, our officers and directors, and our other stockholders have agreed that, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Citigroup Global Markets Inc., J.P.
-Morgan Securities Inc. and Wachovia Capital Markets, LLC, dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock.
-Citigroup Global Markets Inc., J.P.
-Morgan Securities Inc. and Wachovia Capital Markets, LLC at their sole discretion may release any of the securities subject to these lock-up agreements at any time without notice.
+We, our officers and directors, and our other stockholders have agreed that, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Citigroup Global Markets Inc. and J.P.
+Morgan Securities Inc., dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock.
+Citigroup Global Markets Inc. and J.P.
+Morgan Securities Inc. in their discretion may release any of the securities subject to these lock-up agreements at any time without notice.

-At our request, the underwriters have reserved up to 5% of the shares of our common stock for sale at the initial public offering price to persons who are directors, officers or employees through a directed share program.
-Any directed shares purchased by any director or officer will be subject to the lock-up agreements described above.
-All other purchasers of directed shares will be restricted from disposing of any directed shares for a period of 25 days from the date of this prospectus.
-The number of shares of common stock available for sale to the general public will be reduced by the number of directed shares purchased by participants in the program.
-Any directed shares not purchased will be offered by the underwriters to the general public on the same basis as all other shares of common stock offered.
+At our request, the underwriters have reserved up to % of the shares of our common stock for sale at the initial public offering price to persons who are directors, officers or employees, or who are otherwise associated with us through a directed share program.
+The number of shares of our common stock available for sale to the general public will be reduced by the number of directed shares purchased by participants in the program.
+Any directed shares not purchased will be offered by the underwriters to the general public on the same basis as all other shares of our common stock offered.
 We have agreed to indemnify the underwriters against certain liabilities and expenses, including liabilities under the Securities Act, in connection with the sales of the directed shares.